 Author – Jobby Thadikkaran

-Due to the swift destruction on the environment today, people have become increasingly concerned about ways to adapt to a natural way of living.
-However, to acclimatize to this type of a lifestyle, we need to identify the best way to live a sustainable and balancing life.
+Today, people are increasingly concerned about the swift destruction of the environment and are adapting a natural way of living.
+In order to acclimatize to this type of eco-friendly lifestyle, we need to identify the best way to live a sustainable and balancing life.
 Adapting to use real natural fibers will surely be helpful for the generations to come since they are biodegradable and are easy to wear.

-Here is a continuation of our list of natural fibers that can help in preserving our environment:
+Here is a continuation of our list of Natural Fibers in India that can help in preserving our environment:

 The word ‘coir’ comes from the Malayalam word ‘Kayar’.
 Since times immemorial, coir has been used by sailors around the world.
 Coir fiber is an extract of coconut husk found between the hard internal shell and outer coat of coconuts.
 Coir fibers are of two varieties: Brown coir is made from ripe coconut whereas, the white coir fiber is harvested from unripe coconuts.
 India and Sri Lanka are the two major producers of coir fibers, producing 90% of the global production.
 Pollachi in Tamilnadu and coastal Kerala in India produce about 60% of white coir fiber whereas, Sri Lanka produces 36% of brown coir.